Skip to content

 curdoc().title = "Bézier Distribution Explorer"

-Run with: bokeh serve --show interactive_demo.py
+Run with: python -m bokeh serve --show interactive_demo.py

 Step 2: Interactive Features